 A beautiful assassin.
 A hot-headed anchor.
 A culinary-gifted rat.

-The first part of your logline should give us insight into who your movie is about.
+The first part of your logline should give us insight into who your movie is about, one of the essential steps in learning how to write a logline for a screenplay.

 Napoleon Dynamite Example